 For the Espresso Chocolate Sauce:

-- 1/4 cup chopped Chocolate or Chocolate Chips (or combination of both)
+- 1/4 cup chopped Dark Chocolate or Dark Chocolate Chips

 For Cinnamon Sugar Coating: